MF366-Coding/WriterClassic/README.md

 An exclusive color theme just for Windows, with the official colors from the Windows 10 PowerShell.

-Light and Dark themes have been fixed, looking way better.
+Light and Dark themes have been fixed, they look better now.

-> ### Thanks for using WriterClassic! :heart:
+> ## Thanks for using WriterClassic! :heart: